Vagabonds-Labs/cofiblocks/CONTRIBUTING.md

     git push origin fix/bug-fix
     ```

-6. **Submit a Pull Request:** Submit a pull request to the `main` branch of the Semaphore Stellar SDK repository.
+6. **Submit a Pull Request:** Submit a pull request to the `main` branch of the CofiBlocks repository.

     - <a href="https://github.com/Vagabonds-Labs/cofiblocks/pulls" target="_blank"> Summit pull request</a>